dfsnow/sno.ws/content/photos/2019-09-04-harold-washington-library.md

 * Extremely cold in the winter due to all the glass
 * Completely devoid of outlets, so you can't dawdle with a laptop forever
-* Usually extremely sparse (as pictured), so you're the center of attention of anyone entering the room
+* Usually extremely sparse (as pictured), so you're the center of attention of anyone who enters the room